godzola/geo-search/README.md

 Geo Search
 =============

 This is a basic JAVA search model for Geographic areas.
-It tries yo do something useful with some standard technologies, PostGres, POSTGIS and the Java Topological suite.
+It tries to do something useful with some standard technologies, PostGres, POSTGIS and the Java Topological suite.
 The data I'm currently using is gadm v2.8.

 I exposed two ways lookup information, one by name and the other by lat/lon.
 Since we're using gadm, we typically have names for each place in 7 languages, Arabic, Chinese, English, French, Spanish and Russian.
 The name search can use any of the 7 orthographies to return the same result.
 The lat/lon lookup takes a point on the globe and returns information about all the geographic areas that contain the point in question.